Where the word “Google” come from?

 Well, to discover that, we need to go way back to 1995 when Google makers Larry Page and Sergey Brin initially met.

-As indicated by the Google site: “By certain records, they differ about almost everything during that gathering, however quite soon they struck an organization.
+As indicated by the Google site: “By certain records, they differ about almost everything during that first gathering, however quite soon they struck an organization.

 While Backrub is, uh, charming, I surmise, the name obviously didn’t stick.